ccarabine/Churchbarn-holiday-let/README.md

 ---
 # Credits <a name="credits"></a>

-## Content

 ## Media
 The photos used on the home and the barn pages were taken by the owners

 The icons in the footer were taken from Font Awesome

-The photos taken for the barn page were taken from [Aspects website](https://www.aspects-holidays.co.uk/cornwall/west-cornwall/perranuthnoe/p/church-barn)  aspects webpage(my project is not a commerical site, so i didn't need permission to use)
+The photos taken for the barn page were taken from [Aspects website](https://www.aspects-holidays.co.uk/cornwall/west-cornwall/perranuthnoe/p/church-barn)  (my project is not a commerical site, so i didn't need permission to use)

 I used West Cornwall video [West Cornwall video](https://www.youtube.com/embed/D1Im2tWWNfs)